telerik/blazor-docs/accessibility/wcag-section-508-wai-aria.md

 # WCAG, Section 508, WAI-ARIA

 There are several standards, policies and principles that govern how accessible applications and components are created.
 This article offers an overview of them.
+For a list of the accessibility compliance levels support provided by the Telerik UI for Blazor components see the [Telerik UI for Blazor Accessibility Compliance]({%slug accessibility-compliance%}) article.

+In this article you will find information on the general topics of accessibility:

 * [Standards and Policies](#standards-and-policies)